by Steven Pike , Argon Electronics

 The hazards that confined spaces present can be physical or atmospheric in nature – from the risks of asphyxiation or entrapment to exposure to extremes of temperature or the release of toxic chemicals.
 The release of such chemicals could create some serious complications to your health.
+To avoid the release of toxic chemicals or risk of flammable liquids causing issues, flammable goods storage cabinets are available online, which might prevent many of these issues from occurring in the future.
 If you work in similar conditions on a daily basis, it is important that your employer has gone through all of the safety regulations with you so that you have a better chance of staying fit and healthy.
 Some people aren’t so lucky and may suffer from asphyxiation or an injury that could require legal help from workers’ compensation lawyers to help them get what they deserve.
 With the strict adhering to the health and safety regulations that have been put in place, incidents like this should not occur as often, but this may not always be the case.

 According to the Census of Fatal Occupational Injuries, on average two people die in the US every day as the result of incidents that take place within confined spaces.

 In many cases too, it is not just the victim who is at risk, but the rescuer or first responder who may be unaware of the hazard they are about to encounter.

 Directives such as the Occupational Safety and Health Administration (OSHA), the Control of Major Accident Hazards Regulations (COMAH), the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR), Atex and many others all have a pivotal role to play in ensuring safety.